FactoryBoy/factory_boy/docs/reference.rst

   - :func:`post_generation`: decorator performing the same functions as :class:`PostGeneration`
   - :class:`RelatedFactory`: this builds or creates a given factory *after* building/creating the first Factory.

+Post-generation hooks are called in the same order they are declared in the factory class, so that functions can rely on the side effects applied by the previous post-generation hook.

 Extracting parameters
 """""""""""""""""""""